tomevison/where-do-I-live-on-average/README.md

 enter a list of your current streets, and this website will return the average location.

 ## Purposes
--learn web development
+- learn web development
--learn google maps
+- learn google maps